Mehigh17/go-get-socks/README.md

 import "github.com/Mehigh17/go-get-socks"

 func main() {
-    socks.Start("tcp", ":9050") // 9050 is the port the socks server will run on
+    socks.Start(":9050") // 9050 is the port the socks server will run on }
-}
 ```